 Opt-in with respect to certain specified US and non-US bank resolution regimes (Section 1)

-In order to ensure cross-border enforcement of such resolution regimes, Section 1 of the 2018 Protocol includes explicit terms in covered QFCs pursuant to which end-users agree to only exercise their direct default rights against their Regulated Entity counterparties to the same extent as provided under the applicable resolution regime (irrespective of whether or not such regime was enforceable in the applicable foreign jurisdiction).
+In order to ensure cross-border enforcement of such resolution regimes, Section 1 of the 2018 Protocol includes explicit terms in covered QFCs pursuant to which end-users agree to only exercise their direct default rights and transfer restrictions against their Regulated Entity counterparties to the same extent as provided under the applicable resolution regime (irrespective of whether or not such regime was enforceable in the applicable foreign jurisdiction).
 That is, end-users are effectively "opting-in" to the applicable resolution regimes by contractual agreement.
 The applicable regimes are the specified resolution regimes in Germany, France, Japan, Switzerland, the UK and the US.
 Unlike the Universal Protocol, the 2018 Protocol does not include an opt-in to any additional regimes.
 Section 2 also permits a Regulated Entity to transfer a credit enhancement and overrides any restrictions on such a transfer, assuming certain creditor protections are satisfied.

 Limitations on certain cross-default rights (Section 2)